Unlikely intersections problem for automorphisms of Markov surfaces: Dynamics of loxodromic automorphisms of the Markov surface

 \begin{prop}[\cite{el-hutiCubicSurfacesMarkov1974, cantatCommensuratingActionsBirational2019}] Let $X$ be projective surface and $U$ an open subset of $X$ such that $X \setminus U$ is a cycle of rational curves.
 Assume that $X \setminus U$ is not an irreducible curve with one nodal singularity.
 Let $g$ be an automorphism of $U$, then the indeterminacy points of $g$ can only be intersection points of two components of the cycle. \end{prop}

-This shows that to understand the dynamics of a loxodromic automorphism at infinity it suffices to blow up the intersection points of the divisor at infinity.
-Therefore we can remain with completions $X$ of $\cM_D$ such that $X \setminus \cM_D$ is a cycle of rational curves.
-We call them cyclic completions.
+This shows that to understand the dynamics of a loxodromic automorphism at infinity it suffices to blow up the intersection points of the prime divisors at infinity.
+Therefore we can remain with compactifications $X$ of $\cM_D$ such that $X \setminus \cM_D$ is a cycle of rational curves.
+We call them cyclic compactifications.

 Start with $\overline \cM_D \subset \P^3$.
-If we blow up the three intersection points of the triangle at infinity we get a new completion of $\cM_D$ with a hexagon of rational curves at infinity.
-If we repeat the process we get a sequence of completions with an increasing polygon of rational curves at infinity, let $X_n$ be this sequence of completions.
-Let $G_n$ be the dual graph of $X \setminus \cM_D$, i.e the vertices of $G_n$ are the irreducible components $E_i$ of $X_n \setminus \cM_D$ and we have an edge between $E_i$ and $E_j$ if and only if $E_i \cap E_j \neq \emptyset$.
-We have a natural embedding of graphs $G_n \hookrightarrow G_{n+1}$.
-We define the direct limit $G = \varinjlim_{n} G_n$ and $\Aut(\cM_D)$ acts naturally on $G$.
-There is a parametrization of the vertices of $G$ called the \emph{Farey parametrization} (see \cite{cantatCommensuratingActionsBirational2019} \S 8.2), and $G$ is isomorphic to the set of rational points of the circle $\CS^1$ with this parametrization.
-If $X$ is a cyclic completion, the irreducible components $E_i$ (enumerated cyclically) of the boundary corresponds to rational points $v_i \in \CS^1$.
+If we blow up the three intersection points of the triangle at infinity we get a new compactification of $\cM_D$ with a hexagon of rational curves at infinity.
+If we repeat the process we get a sequence of compactifications with an increasing polygon of rational curves at infinity, let $X_n$ be this sequence of compactifications.
+Let $\cG_n$ be the dual graph of $X \setminus \cM_D$, i.e the vertices of $\cG_n$ are the irreducible components $E_i$ of $X_n \setminus \cM_D$ and we have an edge between $E_i$ and $E_j$ if and only if $E_i \cap E_j \neq \emptyset$.
+We have a natural embedding of graphs $\cG_n \hookrightarrow \cG_{n+1}$.
+We define the direct limit $\cG = \varinjlim_{n} \cG_n$ and $\Aut(\cM_D)$ acts naturally on $\cG$.
+There is a parametrization of the vertices of $\cG$ called the \emph{Farey parametrization} (see \cite{cantatCommensuratingActionsBirational2019} \S 8.2), and $\cG$ is isomorphic to the set of rational points of the circle $\CS^1$ with this parametrization.
+If $X$ is a cyclic compactification, the irreducible components $E_i$ (enumerated cyclically) of the boundary corresponds to rational points $v_i \in \CS^1$.
 The rational points of $]v_i, v_{i+1}[$ are obtained by blowing up above the point $E_i \cap E_{i+1}$.